weihsiu/secs/README.md

 Both the rendering and keyboard input APIs are abstracted to facilitate easier multiplatform implementation later on.
 Pay particular attention to `animateFrame()` in `Secs`, the animation frames are expected to start after this method is called (if you are using some other rendering pipeline).

 ### Events
-Both `TorpedoPoation` and `SpaceshipPosition` events are sent by the `EventSender` in torpedo and spaceship entities respectively.
+Both `TorpedoPoation` and `SpaceshipPosition` events are sent by the `EventSender` in torpedo and spaceship entities, respectively.
 These events are sent so that `EventReceiver` in asteroids later on can process the events and detect if there were any collisions.
-The order of calling system functions in `tick()` do matter so make sure you get them ordered correctly.
+The order of calling system functions in `tick()` do matter,  so make sure you get them ordered correctly.

 ```scala
 case class TorpedoPosition(entity: Entity, pos: (Double, Double)) derives EventSenderCM, EventReceiverCM